pocc/tshark.dev/README.md

 - Prefer linking to articles than writing new ones
 - Link to manpages/Wireshark docs wherever relevant
 - Further reading links should provide something that the article above it does not

+## Eastereggs

+There are 2 easter eggs hidden in this website.